Did you know that 20% of unsuccessful purchases on eCommerce sites are due to bad product descriptions, according to Nielsen Norman Group?

 TextCortex use-case modules train their AI writers with 3 billion sentences to write on various topics, formats, and features.

-This includes creating product descriptions, marketing and ads copies, story writings, autocomplete text, support emails creation, and many more.
+This includes creating product descriptions, marketing, and ad copies, story writings, rewriting sentences and paragraphs, writing emails, and many more.

 What differentiates us is that TextCortex is based on training our models on specific use cases.